Peepers (Marvel Comics): Fictional character biography

 The Red Skull became the group's new sponsor.
 They form a terrorist group called the Resistants who pose as mutant rights advocates.
-To avoid being associated with their old criminal group, many of the members changed their identities.
-It was later revealed that the Resistants were one of many groups that was unknowingly controlled by the newly resurrected Red Skull.
-Peeper now called himself Occult and wore a helmet to hide his features.
-The group rescued the mutant Quill from the custody of the new Captain America, John Walker, and Battlestar.
-The group fought Captain America again and claimed that their actions were all to oppose the Mutant Registration Act.
-They were soon joined by various new members, including Mentallo who posed as Think Tank.
-This time they came into conflict with Freedom Force, a group who ironically enough, had been another incarnation of the Brotherhood of Evil Mutants, but had now become government agents.
+To avoid being associated with their old criminal group, many of the members change their identities, with Peepers becoming known as Occult.
+It is later revealed that the Resistants were one of many groups that were unknowingly controlled by the newly resurrected Red Skull.